sumn2u/learn-javascript/en/numbers/advanced.md

 let z = 100 / 50 * 3;
 ```

-Several advanced math operators can use be used in our code.
+Several advanced math operators can use be used while writing program.
 Here is a list of some of the main advanced math operators:

 * **Modulo operator (`%`)**: The modulo operator returns the remainder of a division operation.
 For example: